 Contact: Rebecca Bond, Co-ordinator | 022 355 2656 | email@example.com

 Address: 16 Queen Street, Masterton, Wairarapa

-King Street Artworks promotes wellbeing in the community through creative expression and aims to reduce the stigma attached to disabilities.
+King Street Artworks promotes wellbeing in the community through creative expression and aims to reduce the stigma attached to mental illness.
 It has an open-door policy and our participants create bone carvings, paintings, textiles, illustrations and more.
 Visit the King Street website.

 Contact: Ian Chapman, Co-ordinator | 06 378 9777 | firstname.lastname@example.org

 Address: 212 Knights Road, Hutt City and Uniting Parish Church, 2 Benzie Ave, Upper Hutt

 This creative space offers workshops in a variety of media, studio areas for ceramics, bone and wood carving, and painting and drawing.
 Exhibition opportunities include an in-house gallery.
 The Hutt City space is open Monday to Friday for people who use mental health services.
 The Upper Hutt is open for art sessions on Tuesday and the wider wellbeing programme is open through most of the week.
 Visit their Facebook page and the MIX website

 Opportunity Arts advocates for and empowers artists of diverse backgrounds who face barriers to participation in the arts.
 It provides practical support to individuals to develop sustainable arts practices.
 It works with talented and dedicated emerging artists, who for various reasons (for example, disability) require additional support to access opportunities that can increase their audience, profile, income, sense of pride and purpose.
 It's passionate about social change and diversifying the New Zealand contemporary art scene.
 Visit Opportunity Arts' website and online shop, plus its Facebook page.